willgeary/willgeary.github.io/_posts/2016-05-20-biking-from-vancouver-to-los-angeles.markdown

 This is the first real cycling leg of my journey.
 I'll aim to average approximately 50 miles per day.
 Some days will be less, others more.
 Surely, I'll want to spend a few days here and there getting to know my environment in any particular forest, town or city that feels right.

 At just over 400 miles, Vancouver to Astoria should take about 8 days on the bike.
 For planning purposes: let's round up and call it 10 days to allow for some wiggle room if things start off slowly.

-**Days: 10**
+Expected days: 10

 ![fig]({{ site.url }}/assets/2016-05-20-vancouver-astoria.gif)

 ### 5. Bike from Astoria, Oregon to Crescent City, CA (407 miles)